 You can tie down your camping canopy tent a few ways.
 Here are a few methods:

 Method 1: Secure your canopy tent with anchor ropes

 Method 2: Anchor your canopy with stakes.
 You can add sandbags or weights to the legs for added support.

 Method 3: Make weights with large buckets.
 You might like to use buckets of at least 5 US gal (19 L) in size.
 You can fill the buckets with sand or water.
 You can use an overhand knot to tie braided ropes to the bucket handles.

 Which brand of camping canopy for rain is best?
-The camping canopy for you rain you choose will depend on the nature of your trip.
+The camping canopy for rain you choose will depend on the nature of your trip.
 For harsher weather conditions, you should consider durable fabric and structure materials.

 If I had to go with my favorite canopy from those reviewed, I would go with the Anyoo Camping Tarp Shelter.
 This canopy provides shelter from both rain and sun.
-The high-quality waterproof polyester fabric will help keep you dry and protect you from the heat.
+The high-quality waterproof polyester fabric will help keep you dry and protect you from heat.

 As you can see, there are many canopies available.
 Choose one with a durable fabric to protect you from the rain and also shield you from the summer sun.